sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 Sparkle by default bundles two XPC Services inside the framework for sandboxing:

-* org.sparkle-project.InstallerLauncher.xpc (Installer.xpc in Sparkle 2.2 beta)
+* Installer.xpc (org.sparkle-project.InstallerLauncher.xpc prior to Sparkle 2.2)
-* org.sparkle-project.Downloader.xpc (Downloader.xpc in Sparkle 2.2 beta)
+* Downloader.xpc (org.sparkle-project.Downloader.xpc prior to Sparkle 2.2)

 There are two other XPC Services, not bundled by default, for communicating to Sparkle's installer helpers:

-* org.sparkle-project.InstallerConnection.xpc (InstallerConnection.xpc in Sparkle 2.2 beta)
+* InstallerConnection.xpc (org.sparkle-project.InstallerConnection.xpc prior to Sparkle 2.2)
-* org.sparkle-project.InstallerStatus.xpc (InstallerStatus.xpc in Sparkle 2.2 beta)
+* InstallerStatus.xpc (org.sparkle-project.InstallerStatus.xpc prior to Sparkle 2.2)

 In order for Sparkle to work in a sandboxed application, the application must call out to XPC Services to perform the updating and installation.
-Only the InstallerLauncher XPC Service is strictly required.
+Only the Installer XPC Service is strictly required.
 The other services are optional depending on your use case.

 If you build Sparkle yourself, you can optionally choose to change `XPC_SERVICE_BUNDLE_ID_PREFIX` in `ConfigCommon.xcconfig` from `org.sparkle-project` to your own prefix.
 In this configuration file, you can also choose which services Sparkle should bundle (by setting `SPARKLE_EMBED_*_XPC_SERVICE` variables).
 Please see notes below on integrating each of these services.

-#### Installer Launcher Service
+#### Installer Service

-The Installer Launcher Service is required for Sandboxed applications.
+The Installer Service is required for Sandboxed applications.
 Sparkle by default bundles this XPC Service in its framework bundle.

 To enable the service, you must set [SUEnableInstallerLauncherService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.